Fresno State hosts Colorado State following Clifford’s 20-point game - WTOP News

 Fresno, California; Saturday, 10 p.m.
 EST

-BOTTOM LINE: Colorado State visits the Fresno State Bulldogs after Nique Clifford scored 20 points in Colorado State’s 79-71 victory against the San Diego State Aztecs.
+BOTTOM LINE: Colorado State plays the Fresno State Bulldogs after Nique Clifford scored 20 points in Colorado State’s 79-71 victory against the San Diego State Aztecs.

 The Bulldogs are 7-4 in home games.
-Fresno State is 5-12 against opponents with a winning record.
+Fresno State has a 2-2 record in games decided by less than 4 points.

-The Rams are 4-4 against conference opponents.
-Colorado State is 14-4 against opponents with a winning record.
+The Rams have gone 4-4 against MWC opponents.
+Colorado State averages 19.3 assists per game to lead the MWC, paced by Isaiah Stevens with 7.4.

-Fresno State makes 47.8% of its shots from the field this season, which is 3.6 percentage points higher than Colorado State has allowed to its opponents (44.2%).
-Colorado State has shot at a 50.3% clip from the field this season, 4.7 percentage points higher than the 45.6% shooting opponents of Fresno State have averaged.
+Fresno State scores 69.9 points per game, equal to what Colorado State allows.
+Colorado State averages 8.3 made 3-pointers per game this season, 0.2 more makes per game than Fresno State gives up.

-The Bulldogs and Rams square off Saturday for the first time in MWC play this season.
+The Bulldogs and Rams face off Saturday for the first time in MWC play this season.

-TOP PERFORMERS: Isaiah Hill is shooting 39.5% and averaging 12.5 points for the Bulldogs.
-Xavier Dusell is averaging 2.4 made 3-pointers over the last 10 games for Fresno State.
+TOP PERFORMERS: Isaiah Hill is scoring 12.5 points per game with 3.8 rebounds and 6.3 assists for the Bulldogs.
+Isaiah Pope is averaging 12.5 points and 3.0 rebounds while shooting 50.6% over the past 10 games for Fresno State.

 LAST 10 GAMES: Bulldogs: 3-7, averaging 66.7 points, 30.5 rebounds, 12.0 assists, 6.2 steals and 3.7 blocks per game while shooting 46.5% from the field.
 Their opponents have averaged 74.3 points per game.